Five Apprenticeship Myths Debunked for Parents

 An apprenticeship is an excellent opportunity for students who prefer a hands-on approach to learning, and for those who are keen to get on the career ladder and start earning.

 Because the rewards are so great, competition for higher apprenticeships is tough.
-Whilst one in three 18-year-olds received an unconditional university offer in 2018, it is likely your child will need to apply for several vacancies before they are successful in securing the perfect apprenticeship.
+Whilst two in five 18-year-olds received an unconditional university offer in 2019, it is likely your child will need to apply for several vacancies before they are successful in securing the perfect apprenticeship.

 MYTH #2 Apprentices are financially worse off than graduates